-Apache > HTTP Server > Documentation > Version 2.2 > Modules
+Apache HTTP Server Version 2.2

 This document refers to the 2.2 version of Apache httpd, which is no longer maintained.
 The active release is documented here.
 If you have not already upgraded, please follow this link for more information.